9 ways to savour a family holiday in Tenerife

 - In a nutshell: the locals love kids and you can enjoy proper meals out here

 Eating out with your family does not need to be just fast food or unimaginative kids' menus.
 Tenerife boasts superb local produce and some great places to enjoy it.
 My kids really rate Molino Blanco.
 Last time we were there my eldest tucked into her own lobster.
 The locals adore kids and you can even fine dine with wee ones.
-I recently visited Restaurante Lucas Maes, a bright creative operation that is pushing for a Michelin star.
+I also visited Restaurante Lucas Maes, a bright creative operation that is pushing for a Michelin star.
 The girls loved it!
 Their favourite, though, was Brunelli's, where they enjoyed the 28 day aged steak and couldn't believe it when the glass wall slid away during service to open up views of the Atlantic.

 - In a nutshell: Tenerife overflows with those perennial kid pleasers